Darrken/RockSmithCDLCRenamer/README.md

 The Sort fields determine where the song/artist appears within the game when you're browsing through the list of songs.
 For this reason I use the Sort fields when renaming the files.
-If, for example, you had a DLC file for The Cure song A Forest, here's what it might look like:<br>
+If, for example, you had a DLC file for The Cure song "A Forest", here's what it might look like:<br>
   <strong>Metadata</strong><br>
   Song Title: A Forest<br>
   Song Title Sort: Forest<br>